davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 But again, this isn't scientific, more a "finger in the air" visualisation.

+Also, as someone [noted](https://news.ycombinator.com/item?id=36150105#36162646) on Hacker News, it's worth remembering that a day is rarely 8 full-hours of work!
+How does that impact your overall estimate?

 It's interesting to note:

 - the relatively small proportion of "the work" to the overall effort, aka [planning fallacy](https://en.wikipedia.org/wiki/Planning_fallacy)